 “Most cases of GTPS are self-limiting and tend to resolve with conservative measures, such as nonsteroidal anti-inflammatory drugs, ice, weight loss, physical therapy, and [behaviour] modification that aim to improve flexibility, muscle strengthening and joint mechanics while decreasing pain.”
 (Williams and Cohen, 2009)

-In general, it appears that conservative care including physical rehab and manual therapy techniques have better long-term outcomes than corticosteroid injections.
+In general, it appears that conservative care including physical rehab and manual therapy techniques has better long-term outcomes than corticosteroid injections.

-It is important to note that this study did not include the combined use of manual therapy with exercise prescription (standard practice of most chiropractors and physiotherapists), which would surely speed the recovery process
+It is important to note that this study did not include the combined use of manual therapy with exercise prescription (the standard practice of most chiropractors and physiotherapists), which would surely speed the recovery process

 Other studies have mirrored the findings on corticosteroid and anesthetic injections in terms of their failed long-term success.
 Other studies have shown that here is no major difference in using imaging-guided injections versus landmark (eyeballing it) injections